 OE Employees and Former Employees Not to have Interest in Contracts

 OE employees may not be interested in any contract made by them in their official capacity if they are directly involved with the contract.
-A former OE employee may not, within 6 months following the termination of employment, contract or be employed by an employer who contracts with the OE or the Board involving matters with which the former OE employee was directly involved during employment.
+A former OE employee may not, within 6 months following the separation and/or termination of employment, contract or be employed by an employer who contracts with the OE or the Board involving matters with which the former OE employee was directly involved during employment.
 The following expand on Policy 4.08:

 “be interested in" does not include holding a minority interest in a corporation.